myname1111/lighthouse/README.md

 Can't believe i spent 11 days trying to make ecs work.

 I mean i was almost ther, I just couldn't get systems working

+## 22-28
+Progress is slow

+somethings have been slowing them down a new project of making a website has appeared and life has caught up oh and git bugged out which caused my ide to stop working

+but progress should now speed up?